-Best weekend getaways in New England to visit in 2019
+Top weekend getaways in New England to visit in 2021

 I hope you enjoyed my round-up of the best weekend getaways in New England.
 As someone who grew up just outside of Boston, I’ve been each of these places several times and can’t get enough of them!